EXPLANATION OF DECLARATION

 1. PRINCIPLE BASED ON DUTY OWED TO GOD AND TO MAN

-The principle upon which this declaration stands is that civil government is civil, and has nothing to do in the matter of legislation, with religious observances in any way, The basis of this is found in the words of Jesus Christ in Matt, 22: 21.
-When the Pharisees asked whether it was lawful to give tribute to Caesar or not, he replied: "Render therefore unto Caesar the things which are Caesar's; and unto God the things that are God's,"
+The principle upon which this declaration stands is that civil government is civil, and has nothing to do in the matter of legislation, with religious observances in any way.
+The basis of this is found in the words of Jesus Christ in Matthew 22:21.
+When the Pharisees asked whether it was lawful to give tribute to Caesar or not, he replied: "Render therefore unto Caesar the things which are Caesar's; and unto God the things that are God's."

 ARGUMENT: May not the thing due to Caesar be due to God also?

 RESPONSE: No. If that be so, then the Savior did entangle himself in his talk, the very thing which they wanted him to do.
 The record says that they sought "how they might entangle him in his talk," Having drawn the distinction which he has between that which belongs to Caesar and that which belongs to God, if it be true that the same things belong to both, then he did entangle himself in his talk; and where is the force in his words which command us to render to Caesar that which belongs to Caesar, and to God the things that are God's?

 ARGUMENT: Is it not a requirement of God's that we render to Caesar that which is due to Caesar?